jatinpatwa401/FastFoodBrandAppealAnalyzer/backend/README.md

 Install Spark by following the documentation at https://spark.apache.org/docs/latest/index.html </br>
 Set up the Spark Standalone Mode if you do not have access to a cluster.

-Install Twython through your terminal using pip3(Python3):
+Install Twython through your terminal using pip3:
 ```
 pip3 install twython
 ```

+Install MySQL by following the documentation at https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/ </br>
+I recommend installing the MySQL Workbench as it is easier to use than the terminal.

 ### `Setting up the Twitter Crawler`

 Create a Twitter Developer app to get access to your Consumer API Keys and Access Tokens: https://developer.twitter.com/en/apps <br>
 **Note:** You will need to create a Twitter Developer account if you do not have one.

-Navigate to the collection directory in your terminal.
+Navigate to the collection directory in your terminal:
 ```
 cd FastFoodBrandAppeal/backend/collection/
 ```